FAQ

 • Do you teach from your home?

-• I teach from my 300-square foot home studio with private entrance.
-My studio is equipped with recording equipment, accompaniment software, mouthpieces and mutes to try, filing cabinets full of solos and sheet music, and seating for waiting parents.
+• I teach from my 300-square-foot home studio with private entrance.
+My studio is equipped with recording equipment, accompaniment software, mouthpieces and mutes to try, filing cabinets full of solos and sheet music.

 • Why are your fees lower than the other private teachers?